JacobMGEvans/JacobMGEvans/README.md

   </a>
 </span>
 <br />
-<b>Part of my OSS work and learning in public</b> efforts involve writing
+<p>Part of my OSS work and learning in public efforts involve writing
-technical and technical adjacent, blogs for people to benefit from, including myself.
+technical and technical adjacent, blogs for people to benefit from, including myself.</p>

 <details open>
   <summary>A Few Cherrypicked Blog Articles 🗃️</summary>